3 Days in Tokyo – Your First Visit to Japan’s Capital

 We spent four nights in a comfort single room comprising 205 ft², and although the room was a bit on the smaller end, this is quite typical for compact Tokyo and never caused us any inconvenience.
 The ~$20 buffet brunch spread in Southern Tower Dining caters to both traditional Japanese and Western breakfast tastes, allowing you to select your preferred dishes from an array of seasonal delicacies—with so many different choices you could eat a totally new meal each morning!
 Given the immense convenience this hotel affords on top of the comfortable, neutral-toned amenities which curate a relaxing environment, you can be rest assured booking accommodations in the Hotel Century Southern Tower will result in the ideal Shinjuku stay for your Tokyo trip.

-What to Do in Tokyo?
+What to Do With 3 Days in Tokyo?

 Day 1